 160. The washing facilities there were four or five sinks in a row with a mirror along them.
 You had to shave every morning in cold water.
-I found it hard shaving but they had a close-up shave inspection.
+I found it hard shaving because of my scar, but they had a close-up shave inspection.
 If you had a few hairs, or a day's stubble you got a clout and put on report.
 There were showers but you were only allowed one a week.